fooble2137/jumpcore/README.md

 # Jumpcore

-A jump and run plugin for Minecraft PaperMC that allows you to create your own courses.
-The plugin is highly customisable and offers a lot of features like checkpoints, leaderboards, special effects and more.
+A Minecraft parkour plugin for PaperMC that allows players to create custom parkour courses.
+It includes features like checkpoints, special effects and more to enhance the experience.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/license/mit/)